dtai-kg/R2RML2Datalog-Tests/README.md

 3. **Execute the Datalog Program**
    Run Soufflé on any `Datalog_rules.rs` file following the simple execution steps here:
    👉 [https://souffle-lang.github.io/simple](https://souffle-lang.github.io/simple)

+## Summary
+A summary of all the test-cases with the Datalog programs and results is found in the pdf file `R2RML Datalog tests_results.pdf`.

 ## References